ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/windows-update-and-patching.md

+Windows Update and Patching
 ---

-title: "Windows Update and Patching"
-weight: 105
-description: "This section describes the design decisions associated with updates and patching on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with updates and patching on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Many updates released for operating systems and application contain bug fixes and security updates.
 Vulnerabilities can be exploited by malicious code or hackers and need to be patched as soon as possible.